 How To Get Over Insecurities After Being Cheated On – 9 Expert Tips

+Is it normal to feel insecure after being cheated on?
+Yes.
+Read on to understand why.
 Marsha and Ricky were in a stable, committed relationship.
 And truly happy with each other.
 Or at least, that’s what Marsha thought until she discovered that Ricky had been cheating on her with a coworker.
-What left her baffled more than anything else was there were no tell-tale signs of a cheating partner.
+What baffled her more than anything else was there were no tell-tale signs of a cheating partner.

-Once the affair came to light, Ricky was on his knees, begging forgiveness, promising that it won’t ever happen again and reassuring her that she was the only one he loved.
-Even though Marsha wanted to give him another chance, she didn’t know how to stop thinking about being cheated on and put this setback behind her.
+Once the affair came to light, Ricky was on his knees, begging forgiveness, promising that it won’t ever happen again, and reassuring Marsha that she was the only one he loved.
+Even though she wanted to give him another chance, she didn’t know how to stop thinking about being cheated on and put this setback behind her.
+She developed trust issues after being cheated on.

 1. Dig deeper into the cause of cheating

 To deal with the insecurity and anxiety after being cheated on, first and foremost, you need to dig deeper and find out why it happened.
-While a lot of experts believe that it’s not your fault, if you dig deep you will realize that you may have played a part.
+A lot of experts believe that it’s not your fault.
+You may gather trust issues after being cheated on and may even start doubting yourself but please remember that cheating was your partner’s decision, not yours.

-So you need to figure out why it happened in the first place.
+Try to figure out why it happened in the first place, in order to regain confidence after being cheated on.
 Was there something about your relationship that made your partner feel unhappy, discontent or stifled?
-Strange as it may sound, but accepting that something went wrong helps you to understand your partner’s actions.
+Strange as it may sound, accepting that something went wrong helps you to understand your partner’s actions.
+It will help you both to move forward as they take accountability for their actions and you heal from the pain of this betrayal.

 2. Have an honest conversation

-To stop being paranoid after being cheated on, the next order of business is to have an open and honest conversation with your partner to help them understand that you acknowledge that the problem existed.
-That you understand that it’s real.
+To stop being paranoid after being cheated on, the next order of business is to have an open and honest conversation with your partner.
+If there’s a problem that existed in the relationship, acknowledge it.
+This honest exchange will help you regain confidence after being cheated on.

 Your ability to empathize will reassure your partner that you’re prepared to forgive them truly and be there for them no matter what.
 This can be the first crucial step in thawing the ice, paving the way for reinstating trust after cheating, and ultimately, strengthening your bond.

 Of course, you don’t have to accept blame for your partner’s actions.
 If that’s where they’re at, you must reconsider whether it’s worth your while to give the relationship another chance.
-Instead, the goal should be to acknowledge that there existed cracks in your bond that made space for a third person to come in.
+The goal should be to acknowledge that there were cracks in your bond that made space for a third person to come in.

 3. Work on your issues